 - Eliminates the administration and development cost of implementing a proprietary SSO solution.

-Note: SAML Single Sign-on is available only within the Enterprise plan.
+Note: SAML Single Sign-on is available only for the Enterprise plan.

 Here are some basic terms to help you with this guide: